DrAm33n/EDA-of-ICU-Sepsis-Patients/README.md

 - NEWS scoring system appears to be more sensitive in predicting sepsis severity compared to qSOFA and SIRS.
 - Certain antibiotic-resistant organisms are associated with longer hospital stays and potential treatment challenges

+## Files Included

+- ICU_Sepsis_Dataset.xlsx – Raw Data
+- Translated_ICU_Sepsis_Dataset.xlsx-Raw Data translated to English
+- EDA_ICU_Sepsis_Dataset.xlsx - Processed and structured Dataset
+- EDA_Sepsis_ICU_Patients.ipynb - Puthon file with Data analysis and visualisation

 ## How to Use

-- First download or clone this repository
+- Download or clone this repository
--
+- Open the Excel file for data reference
+- Open ipynb file to access the data analysis and visualisation